UWB-Adv-Data-Vis/CostlyLiving/README.md

 Goal: Prototype visuals ready for peer review

 ### Week 3 –
-Build, Coding and Refinement
+Build, Coding, and Refinement
  - Process and summarize data
  - Add filters for year and state
  - Check for errors and debug
 Goal: Working interactive dashboard without bugs

 ### Week 4
-Deploy, Testing and Presentation
+Deploy, Testing, and Presentation
  - Conduct user testing
  - Refine aesthetics and layout
  - Gather feedback from peers